onix-xcc/scraperGazette/README.md

 # scraperGazette
-A web that uses Express, Handlebars, Moongose and Cheerios that scrapes news from another news site.
+A web that uses Express, Handlebars, Moongose and Cheerio that scrapes news from another news site.